ga-curriculum/unit-testing-in-javascript/intro-to-unit-tests/README.md

 });
 ```

 Within the callback function, there are two phases.

+In the first phase, the function being tested is invoked.

-First, any conditions that the test relies upon will be setup.
+First, any conditions that the test relies upon will be set up.
 For example, to test the `validateEmail` function, we'll create a new `validEmail` variable and assign it to a string with a valid email format.

 Next, we pass the test string to `validateEmail`, and assign the result to a variable called `result`.